MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-facebook-channel.md

 If the customer is not identified based on name, a new contact record can be created.

 Also, customer can send attachments if you enable.
+If you don't enable the option for the customers, they can send the file.
+However, agents won't receive the file and will see an error.
 To learn more, see [File attachments](#file-attachments).

 > [!div class=mx-imgBorder]
 > ![Customer sending file](../media/fb-customer1.png "Customer sending file")